Discover more at Allan Bank and Grasmere

 Find out when Allan Bank and Grasmere is open, how to get here, the things to see and do and more.

-From spotting wildlife on a woodland walk to getting creative in the art room or playing in the garden, there’s plenty to enjoy here at Allan Bank this spring.
+From spotting wildlife on a woodland walk to getting creative with art activities or playing in the garden, there’s plenty to enjoy here at Allan Bank.
 Find out what's on offer and all the details you need to plan your visit.

 The woodland grounds at Allan Bank are perfect for little legs to enjoy.
-Pick up one of our spotter guides or a bug explorer bag from the welcome hut and see if you can discover any minibeasts in the woods.
-Bring your binoculars and see if you can spot any buzzards flying overhead.
+Pick up one of our wildlife spotter guides or an Explorer Backpack from the Back Kitchen and see what creatures, minibeasts and birds you can discover in the woods.
+See if you can spot any buzzards flying overhead.

-Time spent at Allan Bank offers the rare chance of spotting a red squirrel, either out on the woodland walk or from a picture window in the house.
-We are lucky to be working in partnership with Grasmere Red Squirrel Group, to create a safe haven for red squirrels.
-Keep your eyes peeled and you might spot one on their feeders or scampering about on the lawn, but don’t forget to look up, red squirrels spend a lot of time in the branches of trees.
+Time spent at Allan Bank offers the rare chance of spotting a red squirrel, either out on the woodland walk or from a window in the house.
+You might spot one on a feeder or scampering about on the lawn, but don’t forget to look up, red squirrels spend a lot of time in the branches of trees.
+They are elusive and spotting one isn't guaranteed!
+We are working with Grasmere Red Squirrel Group, to create the right habitat for red squirrels to thrive.

 Allan Bank is a great place to start ticking of some of your '50 things' list.
 Here's a few ideas to get you started: